2019 Heritage Awards Categories

 Heritage Resources and Publications

 For any resource that promotes the conservation of our heritage.
-This may include publications, research, websites, archaeological resources, heritage guidelines, fact sheets, field guides and heritage studies, both in print and online.
+This may include publications, research, websites, videos, archaeological resources, heritage guidelines, fact sheets, field guides and heritage studies, both in print and online.

 To recognise the extraordinary commitment of a community group and/or individual who have pursued the protection and conservation of key heritage places, items or objects.